AutotwinEU/autotwin_automata_learning/README.md

 ## Description

-Module developed within the [Auto-Twin](https://www.auto-twin-project.eu/) Horizon EU project perform an automata learning experiment with data extracted from a System Knowledge Graph (SKG), store the resulting model in the SKG, and create semantic links between the learned features and the existing nodes representing the system.
+Module developed within the [Auto-Twin][autotwin] Horizon EU project perform an automata learning experiment with data extracted from a System Knowledge Graph (SKG), store the resulting model in the SKG, and create semantic links between the learned features and the existing nodes representing the system.